hackmanser/climate/without-hot-air/src/chapE.md

 New office buildings are often hyped up as being amazingly environmentfriendly.
 Let’s look at some numbers.

 The William Gates building at Cambridge University holds computer science researchers, administrators, and a small café.
 Its area is 11 110 m<sup>2</sup>, and its energy consumption is 2392 MWh/y.
 That’s a power per unit area of 215 kWh/m<sup>2</sup>/y, or <span class="red">25 W/m<sup>2</sup></span>.
 This building won a RIBA award in 2001 for its predicted energy consumption.
-"The architects have incorporated many environmentally friendly features into the building." [[<span class="websitetitle">5dhups</span>](http://tinyurl.com/5dhups)]
+"The architects have incorporated many environmentally friendly features into the building." [[5dhups](http://tinyurl.com/5dhups)]

 But are these buildings impressive?
 Next door, the Rutherford building, built in the 1970s without any fancy eco-claims – indeed without even double glazing – has a floor area of 4998 m<sup>2</sup> and consumes 1557 MWh per year; that’s 0.85 kWh/d/m<sup>2</sup>, or 36 W/m<sup>2</sup>.
 So the award-winning building is just 30% better, in terms of power per unit area, than its simple 1970s cousin.
 Figure E.12 compares these buildings and another new building, the Law Faculty, with the Old Schools, which are ancient offices built pre-1890.
 For all the fanfare, the difference between the new and the old is really quite disappointing\!